BiCon 2021 has now ended, but see you next year in Leeds!

-BiCon 2021 will be online from Thursday 19th – Sunday 22nd August
+BiCon 2021 was online from Thursday 19th – Sunday 22nd August

 Tickets are available to sign up for now on Outsavvy by clicking here.